samkosal/github-intro/README.md

     ```
     If this does not work, you can instead open VS Code, and click on File > Open Folder.
 Then find and select the `github-intro` folder.
 Either way, keep the terminal window open.
 We will return it it soon.
 1. Open the `README.md` file.
 Make any change to it (adding your name, writing a poem, fixing a typo you found, etc).
+   > Note that the change you make will be public for anyone on the internet to see.
 1. Save the changes.

 # Add and commit changes
 1. Return to the terminal.
 It should still be in the `github-intro` directory.